alexwlchan/alexwlchan.net/src/_posts/2023/2023-05-25-managing-albums-in-photos.md

 [continuation]: https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/conceptual/ASLR_lexical_conventions.html#//apple_ref/doc/uid/TP40000983-CH214-SW9

----

-## Removing photos from an album with AppleScript
+## Remove photos from an album with AppleScript

 AppleScript has the `add` verb for adding items to an album, so it must have a `remove` verb for removing them, right?